alpinelinux/awall/README.md

 (boolean), logging is done using default settings.
 If the value is **false** (boolean), logging is disabled for the rule.
-If **log** is not defined, logging is done using the default settings except for accept rules, for which logging is omitted.
+If **log** is not defined, logging is done using the default settings except for accept and pass rules, for which logging is omitted.

 Default logging settings can be set by defining a logging class named **_default**.
 Normally, default logging uses the **log** mode with